Saturday, October 6, 2007

 In the same way, the atmosphere we, as parents create, the unspoken message we send our children is loud and clear.
 According to a recent report in the BBC, parent's can create such a negative atmosphere that even a child's learning is hampered.

-"Children who blame themselves for their parents'
+"Children who blame themselves for their parents'And, the children internalize the arguing--blaming themselves for it.

 relationship

-are more likely to have academic problems,
+difficulties are more likely to have academic problems,

 Cardiff University